Funding and Auto Insurance

 Auto insurance legislation requires that your Extended Health Benefits (EHBs) are used prior to accessing the auto insurance funding.
 If you have more than one source of EHBs i.e. personal and spousal, we are required to bill both insurers.

 Whenever possible we will bill your EHB insurer directly to streamline the process of coordinating both funding streams.
-Unfortunately not all EHB insurers allow direct billing.
-Depending on your insurers requirements we will follow one of procedures listed below:
+Unfortunately, not all EHB insurers allow direct billing.
+Depending on your insurers requirements we will follow one of the procedures listed below:

-To bill your insurance company directly we require you to leave a credit card number and authorize us to charge any unpaid portions from your EHB and auto insurance to your credit card.
+To bill your insurance company directly we require you to sign an authorization to bill and to receive payment.
+We require you to leave a credit card number and authorize us to charge any unpaid portions from your EHB and auto insurance to your credit card.
 You will be notified within 24 hours that this charge has been applied to your card.

 Once your EHB benefits have been exhausted we can submit your remaining fees directly to the auto insurer when you bring in the statement outlining what was paid or not paid by your EHB.
 We are required to have a copy of the EHB statement on file before we can bill your auto insurer.